alex4108/spa-unifi-portal/README.md

 1. Tell Unifi to authenticate this client

 The first two lines of `app.js` should be configured based on your needs.
 You may also wish to modify `submitToListServ()` as needed.
-Hopefully your JS is better than mine ;)
+Hopefully your JS is better than mine :wink:

 ## Running the site locally